reelradio/transcribe/README.md

 ## How it works

-1. Uses pydub to convert an .m4a file into a .flac file (single channel, 16000 Hz)
+1. Uses ffmpeg to convert an .m4a file into a .flac file (single channel, 16000 Hz)

 2. Uploads the .flac file to a Goole Cloud Storage bucket (required by Speech-to-Text for audio files over 60 seconds)